cindyker/HomeSpawnPlus/DEV_NOTES.md

 A simple abstraction over Bukkit nullfies all of these problems.
-WorldEdit paved the way with this thinking, and as a result, as Bukkit has evolved and changed over the years, sometimes breaking lots (or in some cases, all) plugins out there, WorldEdit has been able to adapt quickly, often having new versions ready within *minutes* of Bukkit publishing breaking API changes.
-That's a well-designed plugin.
+WorldEdit paved the way with this thinking, and as a result, as Bukkit has evolved and changed over the years, sometimes breaking many (or in some cases, all) plugins out there, WorldEdit has been able to adapt quickly, often having new versions ready within *minutes* of Bukkit publishing breaking API changes.
+That's a well-designed plugin and HSP now follows a similar design pattern.

 == IoC